-On 6 October 2023, being the date of approval of the financial report, the Directors believe it is appropriate to prepare the financial report on a going concern basis.
-In making this assessment, the Directors have identified and considered (all values exclude subsequently acquired amounts - Note 29) the following at 30 June 2023:
+On 18 October 2024, being the date of approval of the financial report, the Directors believe it is appropriate to prepare the financial report on a going concern basis.
+In making this assessment, the Directors have identified and considered (all values exclude subsequently acquired amounts - Note 28) the following at 30 June 2024:

-- during the whole of the 2023 financial year, and at all times subsequent, PPKMEG has been able to meets its obligations as and when they fell due.
-The Working Capital facility of \$6.000M will be marginally utilised in the short-term, with operational forecasts indicating the facility will transition to only be used if and when needed. - The \$10.000M facility from a leading Australian bank is being charged interest at the Bank Bill Swap Rate plus 3.85% and is adjusted quarterly for market interest rates.
-The loan is repayable on a quarterly basis, with the final payment due in May 2028. - the Group has \$8.436M of trade and other receivables; - the Group has \$2.869M of contract assets; - the Group has \$16.013M of working capital net of overdraft; - the Group has \$17.760M of net assets; and - the Group has acquired assets from a competitor that the Directors expect to generate higher profits to the Group in future years.
+- during the whole of the 2024 financial year, and at all times subsequent, PPKMEG has been able to meets its obligations as and when they fell due.
+Reliance on the Working Capital facility of \$6.000M continues to decrease in the short-term, supporting operational forecasts indicating the facility will transition to only be used if and when needed. - The initial \$10.000M facility from a leading Australian bank has decreased to \$8.800M as at the reporting date and is being charged interest at the Bank Bill Swap Rate plus 3.85%, adjusted quarterly for market interest rates.
+Principal and interest is repayable on a quarterly basis, with the final payment due May 2028. - the Group has \$10.632M of trade and other receivables; - the Group has \$16.389M of working capital net of overdraft; - the Group has \$19.356M of net assets; and - the Group has integrated a substantial acquisition that the Directors expect will continue to generate higher profits in future years.